Giancarlos/qNotePad/README.md

 Basic "Notepad" like application coded in C++/Qt, tested on Windows and Linux (Ubuntu).
 Developed using Qt Creator, for educational purposes.
-Made out of my desire for simpler applications, and to have software that is Cross Platform, however, I'm not proficient enough in C++ to continue this project.
-I'm hoping to rebuilt this project in Python in the future.
+Made out of my desire for simpler applications, and to have software that is Cross Platform, however, I'm no longer attempting to continue this project.
+I'm hoping to rebuilt this project in Python in the future, or another programming language.

 License
 =======